Haiyn/dhbw-networking/README.md

 * Comments must start with `//`
 * Every definition must adhere to the maximum values set by the constants in `Controllers/FileController.py`

-Note: Edge duplicates will break the logic of the LogicController.

 [python-image]: https://img.shields.io/badge/python-v3.8.2+-brightgreen?style=flat-square&logo=python